 Millions of dollars in healthcare expenditures are saved through the provision of FNS to PLWHA.
-A recent study comparing participants in a medically-tailored FNS program vs. a control group within a local managed care organization found that average monthly healthcare costs for PLWHA fell 80 percent (more than $30,000) for first three months after receiving FNS7.
-If hospitalized, FNS clients' costs were 30% lower, their hospital length of stay was cut by 37 percent and they were 20 percent more likely to be able to be discharged to their homes rather than a more expensive institution8.
+A recent study comparing participants in a medically-tailored FNS program vs. a control group within a local managed care organization found that average monthly healthcare costs for PLWHA fell 80% (more than $30,000) for first three months after receiving FNS7.
+If hospitalized, FNS clients' costs were 30% lower, their hospital length of stay was cut by 37% and they were 20% more likely to be able to be discharged to their homes rather than a more expensive institution8.
 Furthermore, FNS are a very inexpensive intervention.
 For each day in a hospital saved, you can feed a person a medically-tailored diet for half a year.

 Improved Patient Satisfaction